Military flights to evacuate British nationals from Sudan

 “I pay tribute to the British armed forces, diplomats and Border Force staff carrying out this complex operation.”

-He said Britain will work to “end the bloodshed” in Sudan and support a democratic government.
+He said Britain will work to “end the bloodshed” in Sudan, which was triggered by two rival generals engaging in a powerstruggle, and support a democratic government.

 Families with children or elderly relatives, or individuals with medical conditions, will be prioritised for the flights.